zengm-games/zengm/README.md

 Basketball GM uses a service worker for offline caching.
-This can make development tricky, because if you load the game in your browser, make a change, wait for the build/watch to finish, and then reload... you will not see your change because it will cache the original version and then not update it on a reload.
-This is the normal behavior for service workers (they only switch to a new version when you actually close the website and reopen it, not just reloading), but it makes development annoying.
+This can make development tricky, because if you load the game in your browser, make a change, wait for build/watch to finish, and then reload... you will not see your change because it will cache the original version and then not update it on a reload.
+This is the normal behavior for service workers (they only switch to a new version when you actually close the website and reopen it, not on a reload), but it makes development annoying.

 To work around that, in Chrome you can
 [use the "Update on reload" option][1] and keep your devtools open.
 Then